avengerpenguin/traditionalmead.uk/content/pages/home.md

 Traditional Mead UK is your first stop for buying mead, trying mead or making mead at home.

+We have pain-stakingly drunk our way through every mead we can find to buy in the UK (and beyond!).
+In fact, our work is still incomplete, so please do comment with your own opinions even if we have yet to post our own tasting notes.

 ## What is mead?

+Firsly, if you are yet to try mead, you might want to read up some of our introductory pages on the drink:

 * [What is mead?](/what-is-mead/)
 * [History of mead in the UK](/history-of-mead/)